-So, Is It Always Wrong?
+Is It Wrong?

 Some would say that activism is always wrong.
 That trying to create change must be a symptom of mis-reading our experience in life.
 That we are, at the root, trying to change that experience rather connect with our humanity.

-I’m not sure I see it quite the same way.
-Change is a constant in life and why wouldn’t we want to change thing.
 Maybe they look unfair, or maybe we think we can improve on them, or maybe for no reason at all, just because we can.

 And what if that last one was the most effective?